 On a related note, it may seem fair and balanced that none of today's world religions really shows up in Star Trek.
-That way, it may be easier to see humanity as a whole and not as people who are guided or, as Roddenberry would probably put it, misled by their respective religions.
-On the other hand, such a benevolent excuse becomes questionable if we take into account that Star Trek never made any effort to correct the undeniable ethnic and national preference concerning its characters as if it took place in 20th century USA.
+That way, it may be easier to see humanity as a whole and not as people who are guided or, as Roddenberry would probably put it, misled by their various respective religions.
+On the other hand, such a benevolent excuse becomes questionable if we take into account that Star Trek never made any effort to correct the undeniable ethnic and national preference concerning its characters, as if it took place in 20th century USA.
 Considering this strong political bias, where would lie the problem in making certain characters Christians, Jews or Buddhists?

 First off, I don't think that science fiction is a literary genre that should frequently explore religious issues, depict religious societies, or even promote them as a desirable vision of the future.
 Living with faith instead of atheism is just one option that many people on this planet have chosen for themselves.

 Except for a couple of barefaced failings, Star Trek is largely free of clear-cut anti-religious statements.
 Fortunately.
 Because it would be hard to condone an utopian fiction of a better society if it were systematically intolerant in one respect.
 Star Trek's stance on religion has a clear tendency to become more balanced since DS9 and especially Voyager, although the prevalent tone is still agnostic.
-Religion is not only tolerated since then, but is also seen as an opportunity to come up with attractive new plots that would have fallen under Roddenberry's general ban on religious issues.
+Religion is not only tolerated since then, but is also seen as an opportunity to come up with attractive new plots that would have fallen under Roddenberry's presumable ban on religious issues.
 On the other hand, with other contemporary science fiction, fantasy and mystery series focusing even more on the mystical, Star Trek may have just been following a general trend.

 Gene Roddenberry failed to recognize that religion is typically not something imposed on people, but that human beings have always been seeking for explanations of the world, for a code of behavior and for the perspective of an afterlife.
-The point of atheism is that there is nothing that we could believe in.
-Star Trek frequently shows that there is someone or something divine, only that this always winds up as a "false god" that does not deserve to be worshipped.
+The whole point of atheism is that nothing exists that we could believe in.
+Star Trek frequently shows that there is someone or something divine indeed, only that this always winds up as a "false god" that does not deserve to be worshipped.
 However, an impostor posing as a "god" is not the same as a religion, even if we allege that all religions are ultimately man-made.
 And who says that religion needs an idea of a concrete person or entity as "god"?
 Star Trek itself has discussed spiritual issues without a reference to a god numerous times, it is full of spirituality that just pretends to be of profane scientific nature.